unlistedphenomena/nexuswizz/src/content/community/support/index.md

   Learn Ethereum fundamentals
 </DocLink>

 Despite the lack of official support, many groups, communities, and projects across the Ethereum ecosystem are happy to help, and you can find a lot of useful information and resources on this page.
 Still have questions?
-Join the [nexus.org Discord](/discord/), and we'll try to help.
+Join the [xircanet Discord](/discord/), and we'll try to help.

 ## Wallet support {#wallet-support}